aadnk/LotrQuizChatGPT/readme.md

 The full chat log with OpenGPT can be found in the docs [here](https://aadnk.github.io/LotrQuizChatGPT/docs/QuizChatSession.htm).

-You can play with the game [directly on Github Pages](https://aadnk.github.io/LotrQuizChatGPT).
+You can try the quiz [directly on Github Pages](https://aadnk.github.io/LotrQuizChatGPT).